WiLLiAM111333/serverside-botscripts/README.md

 # Botscripts

+# TODO

+Finish updating everything with the new config setup

+---

 **Tool to help me host multiple bots on one unix based machine with ease running bash**

 **Currently only supports PM2 processes but support for other runtimes will be added along the way when needed**